Syncano/website/pages/blog/2014-09-02-using-syncano-ios-library-swift-demotutorial/index.md

 }
 ```

-<h2>5.6 Receiving notifications</h2>
+### 5.6 Receiving notifications

-<p>Notifications can be obtained through closures or by using the SyncServer protocol.
-For this example, we'll use the latter.</p>
+Notifications can be obtained through closures or by using the SyncServer protocol.
+For this example, we'll use the latter.

-<p>Add this to the class information so that it implements the SyncanoSyncServerDelegate protocol:</p>
+Add this to the class information so that it implements the SyncanoSyncServerDelegate protocol:

 ```javascript
 class ViewController: UIViewController, SyncanoSyncServerDelegate {